MPI-Dortmund/cryolo/source/tutorials/picking.rst

 * :file:`STAR`: Contains a coordinate file in .star format each input micrograph.
 Only particles with the an confidence higher then the selected (default: 0.3) are contained in those files.

 * :file:`DISTR`: Contains the plots of confidence- and size-distribution.
-Moroever, it contains a machine readable text-file the summary statistics about these distributions and their raw data in separate text-files.
+Moreover, it contains a machine readable text-file the summary statistics about these distributions and their raw data in separate text-files.

 .. hint::